Contact & FAQ

 Frequently Asked Questions

-SRC does not provide any fixed fee work since all cases are different and Sam tends to work on the more complex cases.
-A free no obligation estimate will be supplied for the amount of time that will be required, based on the circumstances of the case and complexity of the evaluation.
+Where SRC is able to assist in a case, a free no obligation estimate will be supplied for the amount of time that will be required, based on the circumstances of the case and complexity of the evaluation.

 • Do you accept instructions from the public/LIPs?